Tips for Backpacking Australia on a Budget

 Accommodation is likely to be one of your biggest expensive when traveling in Australia, expect to pay at least $100 a night at least for a private room in a budget hotel, depending on the location and season.
 A nice 4 star hotel in a good location in Sydney could easily run up to $300 a night.

-If your traveling in Australia on a tight budget then hostels are usually your best accommodation option.
+If you’re backpacking Australia on a tight budget then hostels are usually your best accommodation option.
 Hostels in Oz are a cheap, popular, sociable and often stylish backpacker option.
 Many even have swimming pools, kitchens, bars and a whole host of facilities and can even help you find a job.
 A bed in a shared dormitory in a hostel will cost between $20 and $45, expect prices to be higher in popular spots in Sydney and lower in smaller towns.

-As well as saving money hostels can also be great places to meet fellow travellers.
+As well as saving money hostels can also be great places to meet fellow travellers and backpackers.
 There are hostels all over Australia for every type of traveller and budget including party hostels, family friendly ones or uber stylish hostels for flashpackers.

-Find the best price on hostels use Hostelz.com they compare prices from all the hostel booking sites at once with detailed information and reviews you can trust.
+Find the best price on backpacker hostels in Australia use Hostelz.com they compare prices from all the hostel booking sites at once with detailed information and reviews you can trust.
 You can also search, book and check out reviews at Hostelworld.

-Camping is very popular and the cheapest way to tour Oz.
+Camping is very popular and the cheapest way to backpack Oz.
 However, be aware that you can’t just camp up anywhere when traveling in Australia as overnight camping is not permitted everywhere.

 If you can’t find a free place to camp or you want more facilities then there are many, many campsites all around Australia.
 An un-powered pitch at a camp site goes from about $20 a night up (which is still cheaper than a hostel) to $40 for an all singing, all dancing holiday park with swimming pools and heaps of amenities and more for powered sites.

-Camping or Campervanning is an awesome way to immerse yourself in Australia’s beautiful nature and a great way to save money on accommodation when traveling in Australia
+Camping or Campervanning is an awesome way to immerse yourself in Australia’s beautiful nature and a great way to save money on accommodation when backpacking Australia

 Renting or Sharing a Flat